 The Amberley Collaborative’s Mental Health in Congregations six-week online continuing education course launched in January 2021.
 We will repeat the course several times a year.
+Register here for the May 25 to June 29, 2021 class.

 Guided by our interviews with leaders of 23 Waco-area congregations, we have designed an interactive course that addresses concerns most commonly voiced by the leaders we talked to.
 Participants learn about common mental health concerns, building congregations that support mental health, accessing professional help, assisting congregants who are in crisis, and fostering belonging for people with chronic mental health challenges.